abhishekagarwalnpl/QHAL-copy/specs/metadata.rst

   - Forbidden Values: [0]

-Level 2 HAL – Shot Level
+Level 2 HAL – shot level
 ------------------------

 "The results of a single circuit and small batches of circuits can be acted upon."